ignotus666/HC-05-Configurator/README.md

 ## Requirements

-To run this project, you need to install the following dependencies:
+To build this project, you need to install the following dependencies:

 - PyQt5: For creating the GUI.
 - pyserial: For serial communication with the HC-05 module.

+A .deb package and Window installer are included if you prefer not to build it yourself.

 ## Usage